Reemaalsharif/Saudi-Data-Internship-Readiness-Map/docs/project_notes.md

 - Start preparing the Power BI dashboard stage.
 - Organize the cleaned dataset for dashboard development.
 - Continue improving project documentation and portfolio presentation.

+## Day 29 Progress

+- Prepared the cleaned dataset for the Power BI dashboard development stage.
+- Created a new notebook:
+  - `18_powerbi_data_preparation.ipynb`

+- Loaded the final cleaned Saudi data jobs dataset and reviewed the dataset structure before importing it into Power BI.

+- Checked the dataset quality by performing:
+  - Dataset size verification.
+  - Column review.
+  - Data type inspection.
+  - Missing values check.
+  - Duplicate records check.

+- Verified that the dataset contains the required analysis columns for dashboard development, including:
+  - City information.
+  - Role categories.
+  - Experience categories.
+  - Skills.
+  - Tools.

+- Created a separate Power BI-ready dataset:
+  - `saudi_data_jobs_powerbi.csv`

+- Prepared the final dataset version that will be used for creating interactive Power BI visuals and dashboards.

+## Day 29 Data Preparation Notes

+The purpose of this stage was to prepare the project data before moving into Power BI development.

+Instead of directly importing the cleaned dataset, the data was reviewed and validated to ensure that the dashboard would be built using a reliable and structured dataset.

+The Power BI dataset will be used to visualize the main project insights, including job distribution, required tools, skills, roles, and experience levels.

+## Day 29 Preparation Approach

+The preparation process focused on:

+- Validating the cleaned dataset.
+- Ensuring important columns are available for visualization.
+- Creating a dedicated dataset for dashboard development.
+- Maintaining a clear workflow between data analysis and visualization stages.

+## Day 29 Main Takeaway

+This stage connected the data analysis phase with the visualization phase by preparing a structured dataset ready for Power BI.

+The project moved from analyzing job market data using Python into building interactive dashboards that present the findings in a clearer way.

+## Day 29 Next Steps

+- Import the Power BI-ready dataset into Power BI Desktop.
+- Build the first dashboard page.
+- Create initial visuals for jobs, roles, cities, and experience categories.